-Petra Haden was born on October 11, 1971 in Manhattan.
-From the beginning, she was surrounded by a wide variety of musical stimulation.
-Her father is the legendary jazz bassist Charlie Haden, and as one of triplets Petra grew up constantly singing with her sisters Rachel and Tanya.
-It wasn't until she saw a girl playing the violin on "The Captain Kangaroo Show" that 8-year old Petra actually decided to become a musician herself.
-She immediately began taking lessons on violin, as did Rachel with piano and Tanya with the cello.
+As one of the triplet daughters of the late, legendary jazz bassist and composer Charlie Haden, Petra grew up around music and learned about harmony at a very young age.
+She started learning how to harmonize by singing with her sisters Rachel and Tanya.
+It wasn't until she saw street performers playing that 8-year old Petra actually decided to become a musician herself.
+She began taking lessons on violin, as did Rachel with piano and Tanya with the cello.
 Petra’s one brother, Josh grew up a musician as well and went on to lead the group, Spain.

-Petra Haden Sings: The Who Sell Out is the latest chapter in the always provocative, often unpredictable yet never less than fascinating musical career of Ms. Haden.
-The impetus for the project came from her friend, bassist Mike Watt (she provided vocals on his first solo outing as well as his most recent one, The Second Man’s Middle Stand), who suggested that she attempt to re-imagine this classic Who album as an a capella album. (this at least a year before any news of Bjork’s Medulla leaked to the press).
-He gave her an 8 track cassette tape with the original Who album recorded onto one track and the other seven empty, for her to fill with intricate vocal harmonies.
-Not only did Petra re-imagine all The Who’s singing and instrumental parts – including drums – she also tackled all the interstitial mock radio commercials so integral to The Who Sell Out experience.
+The inspiration for her sophomore effort Petra Haden Sings: The Who Sell Out came from her friend Mike Watt of MINUTEMEN who gave her a TASCAM 488 Portastudio 8-track cassette recorder with the original Who album on one track and the other seven empty, for her to fill with intricate vocal harmonies.
+Not only did Petra re-imagine all The Who’s singing and instrumental parts – including drums – she also tackled all the interstitial mock radio commercials so integral to the original The Who Sell Out experience.
 The final result is a technical tour de force that also invites a fuller appreciation of The Who’s own achievement, bringing to the fore all the original elements of chorale music, vaudevillian schmaltz and Renaissance chamber ensemble playing.